 Further developments (e.g., multi-armed and enrichment designs) are planned for near future.

-The simulation based evaluation of operating characteristics of adaptive designs are becoming increasingly important, and the package will address this issue.
-We develop these simulations for the most relevant types of endpoints (continuous, binary, and survival) and will include the assessment of sample size reassessment strategies based on conditional power, of futility rules and other strategies.
-As adaptive strategies classical group sequential tests, combination tests (inverse normal, Fisher's combination test), and adaptive tests based conditional rejection probability (CRP) principle will be available.
+The simulation based evaluation of operating characteristics of adaptive designs are becoming increasingly important, and the package addresses this issue.
+We developed these simulations for the most relevant types of endpoints (continuous, binary, and survival) and included the assessment of sample size reassessment strategies based on conditional power, of futility rules and other strategies.
+As adaptive strategies classical group sequential tests, combination tests (inverse normal, Fisher's combination test), and adaptive tests based conditional rejection probability (CRP) principle are available.

-A comprehensive output in form of graphs and tables will be provided.
-Additionally, a specific methodology for survival endpoints with adaptation based on surrogates will be available.
+A comprehensive output in form of summaries, graphs and tables is provided.
+Additionally, a specific methodology for survival endpoints with adaptation based on surrogates is available.

-For the analysis and execution of an adaptive trial, all methods provided by the simulation will be available.
+For the analysis and execution of an adaptive trial, all methods provided by the simulation are available.
 Specific results of the adaptive methodology are also available, e.g., overall confidence intervals and p-values and conditional and predictive power assessments.
-The R package will be fully integrated in R (i.e., no "stand alone" package) such that R specific data entry, transformations, and summary statistics can be utilized.
+The R package is fully integrated in R (i.e., no "stand alone" package) such that R specific data entry, transformations, and summary statistics can be utilized.

-The R package RPACT will be a fully documented and validated product, including
+The R package rpact is a fully documented and validated product, including

 - user requirements specification,

 - technical design specification,

 - release notes.